 You agree to comply with all local, state, federal, national, foreign, supranational, and international laws, statutes, ordinances, regulations, treaties, directives, and agreements that apply to your use of the Site and Content.

 5. AFA’s Rights.
 We own the Site, which is protected by proprietary rights and laws.
-Our trade names, trademarks and service marks include The Actors Fund, RCAC, The Research Center for Arts and Culture and Performing Arts Legacy Site, and any associated logos.
+Our trade names, trademarks and service marks include the Entertainment Community Fund, RCAC, The Research Center for Arts and Culture and Performing Arts Legacy Site, and any associated logos.
 All trade names, trademarks, service marks, trade dress, trade identities, and logos on the Site not owned by us are the property of their respective owners.
 The Site also contains: (i) materials and other items relating to AFA, and similar items from our suppliers and other third parties, including all layout, information, databases, articles, posts, text, data, files, images, scripts, designs, graphics, instructions, illustrations, photographs, sounds, pictures, videos, advertising copy, URLs, technology, software, interactive features, the “look and feel” of the Site, and the compilation, assembly, and arrangement of the materials of the Site and any and all copyrightable material; and (ii) other forms of intellectual property (all of the foregoing described in this Section, collectively “Content”).
 All right, title, and interest in and to the Site and the Content is the property of AFA or our licensors, suppliers or certain other third parties, and is protected by U.S. and international copyright, trademark, trade dress, patent and/or other intellectual property and unfair competition rights and laws to the fullest extent possible.

 You may not use our trade names, trademarks, service marks or logos in connection with any product or service that is not ours, or in any manner that is likely to cause confusion.
 Nothing contained on the Site should be construed as granting any right to use any trade names, trademarks, service marks or logos without the express prior written consent of the owner.